orbeet-io/beaver/README.md

 all `apiVersion` slashes (`/`) are replaced by underscores (`_`).

-This convention will help you reviewing merge requests.
+This convention will help you review merge requests.

 By default `beaver` will store those files inside `${PWD}/build/<namespace>`, you can use `-o` or `--output` to specify an output directory.